-- I. Tumor specific BCR/ABL1 FISH, qualitative, or quantitative tests (0016U, 0040U, 81206, 81207, 81208, 88271, 88274, 88275, 88291, 81479) in hematologic malignancies is considered medically necessary when:
+I. Tumor specific BCR/ABL1 quantitation and breakpoint analysis (0016U, 0040U, 81206, 81207) in hematologic malignancies is considered medically necessary when:

 - A. The member/enrollee is suspected to have a myeloproliferative neoplasm (i.e., polycythemia vera, essential thrombocythemia, primary myelofibrosis, and chronic myeloid leukemia), OR

-- B. The member/enrollee is undergoing diagnostic workup for:

-- 1. Acute lymphoblastic leukemia (ALL), OR

-- 2. Acute myeloid leukemia (AML), OR

-- 3. Chronic myeloid leukemia (CML), OR

-- 4. B-cell lymphoma, OR

-- C. The member/enrollee is undergoing monitoring of disease progression or for minimal residual disease (MRD) monitoring using a quantitative test only for:
+- B. The member/enrollee is undergoing workup for or to monitor disease progression (i.e., for minimal residual disease (MRD) monitoring) of:

 - 1. Acute lymphoblastic leukemia (ALL), OR

 - 2. Acute myeloid leukemia (AML), OR

 - 3. Chronic myelogenous leukemia (CML), OR

 - 4. B-cell lymphoma.